SWIFTSIM/emulator/docs/source/getting_started/index.rst

 .. image:: predict_vs_model.png

-This cover the most basic way to use SWIFT-Emulator and should give a good baseline for using some of the additional features it offers.
+This covers the most basic way to use SWIFT-Emulator and should give a good baseline for using some of the additional features it offers.